ewrex/hello-world/README.md

 # hello-world
 Hello,
-This is a text.
+This is a test.
 Kinda new to github.
 Just another repository